Frequently Asked Questions

 What is open-source science?

 Open-source science means that on top of sharing everything, anyone can participate.
-The licenses and Terms of Use and Participation applied to contributions are comparable to a Creative Commons CC-BY-4.0 license (Wikipedia’s license), except that they apply not only to copyrighted works but to any type of contribution, including the chemistry itself.
+The licenses and Terms of Use and Participation applied to contributions are comparable to a Creative Commons CC-BY-4.0 license (Wikipedia’s license), except that they apply not only to copyrighted works, but to any type of contribution, including the chemistry itself.
 These contributions are openly licensed for use by others, with the exception that the originator must be properly credited.

 If the projects are open, who owns them?

 The projects would be owned collectively and would include the original contributors, the biologists, the most active synthetic chemists, and the industry mentors.
-The outputs of the projects – the chemistry and data – are dedicated to the public domain, which means that nobody and everybody owns them: they are a common resource for use by the research community.
+And the outputs of the projects – the chemistry and data – are dedicated to the public domain, which means that nobody and everybody owns them: they are a common resource for use by the research community.

 If there are no patents, how can we use probes to make drugs?